What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 What Is Site Stacker?

-Site Stacker is a cloud-based ministry management and donor CRM platform designed specifically for faith-based organizations, nonprofits, and mission agencies.
-Unlike general-purpose CRMs such as Salesforce or HubSpot, Site Stacker was built from the ground up with ministry workflows in mind — including missionary support tracking, donor management, recurring giving, and field reporting.
+Unlike general-purpose CRMs such as Salesforce or HubSpot — or even ministry-focused donor-driver CRMs like Virtuous or Blackbaud — Site Stacker was built from the ground up to consolidate the multiple platforms most ministries are currently paying for and struggling to keep connected.
 It is not a household name in the broader CRM industry, and that's intentional.
 Site Stacker serves a specific type of organization well, and it does not try to be everything to everyone.

 What Does Site Stacker Do?

 1. Site Stacker tracks individual donor relationships, giving history, communication preferences, and engagement over time.
 It supports both one-time and recurring gifts, and can manage complex donor portfolios across multiple projects or funds.
+Unlimited custom fields and custom data entities allow the platform to adapt to how your organization actually works rather than forcing you into a rigid structure.

-3. Online Giving and Campaign Management
+3. Online and Offline Fundraising

 Who Is Site Stacker Built For?